grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 **Procedure – Installation (Trackpad)**

-1. Attach alignment paper to the 4 corners of the Trackpad and press the corners down firmly.
+1. Attach alignment paper to the four corners of the Trackpad and press the corners down firmly.
 However, ensure the alignment paper doesn't fold between the trackpad and the bracket.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image24.jpeg" alt-text="A rectangular grey rectangular object with metal corners.":::

-2. With calipers, measure the height between the top surface of the TP glass and the bottom surface of the TP bracket at each of the 5 shim locations.
-Then, measure the height between the top and bottom surface at each of the 5 shim locations.
-Using the difference between those 2 measurements at each shim location, determine which shim to install on to the C Cover with the following:
+2. With calipers, measure the height between the top surface of the TP glass and the bottom surface of the TP bracket at each of the five shim locations.
+Then, measure the height between the top and bottom surface at each of the five shim locations.
+Using the difference between those two measurements at each shim location, determine which shim to install on to the C Cover by using the following guidance:

     1. If the difference between the measurements is ≤ -0.05, don't install a shim at that location.

     2. If the difference between the measurements is ≥ -0.05 and ≤
-        0.05, install the 0.1mm thick shim.
+        0.05, install the 0.1-mm thick shim.

     3. If the difference between the measurements is ≥ 0.05 and ≤ 0.1,
-        install the 0.15mm thick shim.
+        install the 0.15-mm thick shim.

     4. If the difference between the measurements is ≥ 0.1 and ≤ 0.15,
-        install the 0.2mm thick shim.
+        install the 0.2-mm thick shim.

     5. If the difference between the measurements is ≥ 0.15 and ≤ 0.30,
-        install the 0.3mm thick shim.
+        install the 0.3-mm thick shim.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image25.jpeg" alt-text="A person measuring a piece of metal.":::